What's new in June 2026

 Is OpenClaw Easy free for Slack?

 Yes.
 OpenClaw Easy is completely free to download and use.
 You bring your own API key from Anthropic, OpenAI, or Google and pay only for the AI tokens you consume through your provider.
 There are no per-message fees, no seat limits, and no subscription required for the core app.
-Premium plans are available if you prefer managed AI access without dealing with API keys.
+Pre-paid credits are available if you prefer managed AI access without dealing with API keys.

 Can I use ChatGPT in Slack?